tmscarla/spotify-recsys-challenge/run/README.md

 If you want to re-generate our final CSV ready to be submitted, please make sure that every script is called in **online** mode.
 Otherwise if you have filled the /data/test1 folder, and therefore you have our local validation set, you can call each script in **offline** mode for local testing.

 Our final model depends on a weighted sum of different models.
 The best weights have been found running a Bayesian optmiziation algorithm on our local test set.
-The following scripts are already equipped with the best parameters, but if you want to reproduce our optmiziation process please follow the **[Bayesian Optimization Guide](https://github.com/tmscarla/spotify-recsys-challenge/tree/master/run/bayesian_opt.md)**
+The following scripts are already equipped with the best parameters, but if you want also to reproduce our optmization process please follow the **[Bayesian Optimization Guide](https://github.com/tmscarla/spotify-recsys-challenge/tree/master/run/bayesian_opt.md)**.

 ### Main track